baltej223/dukedb/README.md

          └─────────────────────────────────────┘
 ```
 # Running a Duke node manually
+> [!NOTE]
+> Its recommned to use [duke declarative orchestrator](https://github.com/baltej223/duke-orchestrator) for running duke nodes, rather that running nodes by manually.

 - There can be two types of duke nodes at the node startup, either a seed node, or a non-seed node.
 For starting a node as a seed node at the time of startup:
 > (Assuming main is the duke compiled executable)